Who does Andy Murray play next?

 Who will Andy Murray play next?

-After knocking out Berrettini in five sets, Murray will play either Thanasi Kokkinakis or Fabio Fognini, who have yet to complete their match.
+After knocking out Thanasi Kokkinakis in five sets, Murray will play Roberto Bautista Agut.

-Kokkinakis was leading 6-1 6-2 4-2 40-15, with two break points on the Fognini serve, when play was suspended late on Tuesday evening.
+Bautista Agut is the 24th seed and he also came back from two sets down in the second round, beating American Brandon Holt.

+Bautista Agut is the last seed in Murray’s quarter of the draw, before a potential semi-final with Novak Djokovic.

 How to watch the Australian Open 2023